 |20% of net self-employment contribution|

 |Total Tax-Deferred Savings|

-Note, owners earning more could tax-defer up to $62,000 in earnings this calendar year.
+Note, owners that are 50 years of age or more could tax-defer up to $67,500 in earnings this calendar year depending on your earnings.
 If your company is established as a corporation, you may be able to deduct 25% of W-2 earnings.

 Solo 401(k) Features and Insights